Are Vein Treatments Covered By My insurance?

 What happens if I don't go forward with treatment?

 Vein problems are considered chronic and progressive.
 This means that if this is left unaddressed, the problems will not go away on their own and will gradually get worse.
 Compression socks and other conservative treatments can help relieve some of the symptoms of Venous Reflux (vein problems), but will not treat the underlying problem.
 For example, if you suffer from skin darkening/discoloration on your legs and treatment is postponed, the likelihood of you eventually developing an open skin sore/wound on your leg is high.
 This is how this disease can progress into more serious problems if treatment is delayed.

 Will my vein problems come back after treatment?

 Once a vein is treated and closed that vein should not cause problems again.
 However, Venous Reflux is a progressive condition and new problematic veins can arise years after treatment.
 This is why follow up with a vein specialist is important so any new issues can be addressed as quickly as possible.

 Do I have a wound on my leg because I'm a diabetic?

 The most common reason a person has a wound on their legs, or they have swelling, or skin darkening and texture changes is actually not diabetes.
-Most of these people are suffering from undiagnosed, untreated Venous Reflux (vein problem) in the legs.
-Complications from diabetes and complications for undiagnosed vein problems can actually mimic each other and compliment each other in a negative way.
-Could diabetes be a potential underlying contributor?
-It potentially could.
-Is it the real underlying reason why you are having problems?
-Generally not.
-Most people are also suffering from Venous Reflux in the legs that can be painlessly and efficiently diagnosed and treated with minimal pain and little to no down time.
+Most of these people are suffering from undiagnosed, untreated Venous Reflux in the legs.
+Complications from diabetes and complications for undiagnosed vein problems can actually mimic each other and make each other worse.

 Do men get vein problems, or is it mostly women that get varicose veins and vein problems?